 Step 3 – Purchase Offer Submitted

-Assuming that you’ve already been given a mortgage approval and have a firm understanding of the type of property you are qualified to purchase, your agent will submit your purchase offer along with a property-specific Inlanta pre-approval letter to a listing agent or seller.
+Assuming that you’ve already been given a mortgage approval and have a firm understanding of the type of property you are qualified to purchase, your agent will submit your purchase offer along with a property-specific Guild Mortgage pre-approval letter to a listing agent or seller.

 Once you receive an accepted offer, the due-diligence period starts a series of timelines for inspections, final mortgage approval, appraisal, and other requirements which would be spelled out in the terms of the contract.